fraterrisus/walkthroughs/dragon-wars/walkthrough.md

 Start by `(U)sing` the Magic Lamp for some light, and then have Valar cast *S:Guidance* for a sense of direction.

 From the entrance, go 1N 3W 1S.
 All the secret doors on this map can be identified by hollow-sounding footsteps nearby. *Dragon Wars* won't always be this nice to you, but take advantage of it while it's here.
 Inside this secret room you'll find the Stone Arms; you'll need them to solve a puzzle much later in the game, so don't drop them.
+This is the only thing you actually *need* down here, so feel free to leave at this point.

 If you need to get to the Underworld (for instance, to go get the Slicer), you can do so 1N 1E 1S through another secret door. `(U)se` *Climb* to activate the shaft down to the Underworld.

-2N of the entry stairs (through a door) you'll find a rotting body.
-I couldn't figure out anything to do with it.

-The room N of there has a nasty combat with a handful of Adventurers and a Wizard.
+From the entry stairs, go N into a small room and then N into a second room.
+There's a nasty combat with a handful of Adventurers and a Wizard.
 Stand back and blast them with Mage Fire until they get close, then attack the Adventurers and blast the Wizard from range.
 Once you kill them, there's a random encounter 1N of you.

-Step into the NE corner of the room, and when the game tells you it was a real shame, `(U)se` *Arcane Lore* for a second message, this time from the bridge of the starship *Enterprise*.
+For the weirdest easter egg in the game, step into the NE corner of the room, and when the game tells you it was a real shame, `(U)se` *Arcane Lore* for a second message, this time from the bridge of the starship *Enterprise*.
 No, that's not a typo.

 In the SW corner of this room there's a secret door with nice cash and some spells.
 You probably don't need extra copies of *S:Sun Stroke* or *H:Fire Light*, but *D:Death Curse* is handy for its 40' range, if you don't already have it.

 Go back to the entry stairs again, then go 3E 2N to yet another secret door.
 This time you get a Healing Potion (casts *S:Heal* on target of your choice) and some Dragon Stones out of the deal.
 You might as well be selling the Dragon Stones; it's easier to carry around money than items, and you can always buy them back later.
 Hang on to a couple, maybe.

 The rest of the map is not really worth exploring.
-The combat is pretty hard, the XP is okay, and it's more likely to drain your resources than do you any good.
+The wandering monsters are pretty hard, the XP is okay, and it's more likely to drain your resources than do you any good.

 However, if you go S from the entry stairs, you'll be in a winding hallway with a spinner in the midst of it.
 How does a *spinner* work in a game with an infallible automap?
 An excellent question.
-This one appears to work by changing which direction you're facing when you *exit* the spinner square.
-So it looks like you're moving in a straight line, but actually the game will send you in a random direction when you step forward.
+This one appears to work by changing which direction you're facing, but not redrawing the viewport on the screen.
+So it looks like you're moving in a straight line, but actually the game will send you in a random direction when you step off the square.
+(You can see this if you have *S:Guidance* running.)
 In this particular case, it doesn't even seem to care if there's a wall in the way; it's entirely possible the spinner will throw you through the S wall, in which case you land on a medium-sized fight.
-It gets really confused if you try to run from that fight, but eventually it finds somewhere to put you.
+The game engine gets really confused if you try to run from that fight, but it does eventually find somewhere to put you.

 Let's head back to the surface, and cross our first bridge.

 ### Guard Bridge #1

 The bridge between Forlorn and Sun is just N of Purgatory.
-The first time you approach this bridge from the Forlorn side, you'll run into a group of Guards just S of the bridge.
+The first time you approach this bridge from Forlorn, you'll run into a group of Guards just S of the bridge.
 If you can't beat them, you probably shouldn't be leaving Forlorn anyway.

-Read `(p12)` once you make it to the actual bridge map, but before you approach the bridge itself, step 3E 2N and find an arms cache.
+Once you make it on to the actual bridge map you can read `(p12)`, but before you approach the bridge itself, step 3E 2N and find an arms cache.
 The Bladed Flail (1d12) isn't any better than the War Flail but sells for way more money.
 The Helm and Shield are free AC points. *S:Sun Light* is not amazing (heals 1-6 / 3pt instead of *L:Lesser Heal's* 1-4 / 2pt).

 To the W of the bridge there's a rock with a message written on it.
 Restoring the masters of magic is definitely on our agenda, so this is good to know.
 And it sounds like those Stone Arms we turned up will be useful for something.
 (Oh.
 You skipped Tars and came straight here?
 Ignore what I said about the Stone Arms then.
-It's the [name of a bar](#im-free-as-a-bird-now-freeport).
+It's just the [name of a bar](#im-free-as-a-bird-now-freeport).
 Yup.
 Promise.)

 The bridge guards are pretty nasty.
 Your choices are to show your Citizenship Papers and pay a ~~bribe~~ toll ($10 per person, not so bad really), or to step forward defiantly and fight them off.
 Keep in mind that the guards can kill you, not just stun, so save first if you decide to fight.
 Also, they may call for help.
 Blast 'em with big spells.
 If you happen to come back through here heading towards Forlorn again, the guards will look at you funny, but let you pass when you show your papers.

 Feel free to drop your Citizenship Papers any time.
 This is the only place you need them, but pretty soon you'll be able to take on the guards without a problem, and if you ever get really stuck you can buy another set in Lansk.

 Step onto the bridge `(p13)`.
 It's infested with rats, and if you wait around long enough (hold down the ESC key for a while) you'll get jumped by a pack.
-They're worth 10 XP each and only have 1 HP, so if you've got a cheap group-zap spell (a 1-point *S:Inferno* is your best value for money here, but you don't have that spell yet) this is a great place to grind for experience.
+They're worth 10 XP each and only have 1 HP, so if you've got a cheap group-zap spell (a 1-point *S:Inferno* is your best value for money here, but you probably don't have that spell yet) this is a great way to grind for experience, if that's your thing.
 For now, 6 POW for *H:Elvar's Fire* is kind of a lot, but you can do pretty well running S to recharge, beating the guards, and then grinding against rats for a bit.

 Whenever you're done with that, you can exit to the N.